MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 This article describes how to manage attributes and attribute groups to describe products and their characteristics in Microsoft Dynamics 365 Commerce.

-*Attributes* provide a way to describe products and their characteristics through user-defined fields (for example, memory size, hard disk capacity, energy star compliance, etc.).
-Attributes can be associated with various Commerce entities, such as product categories and channels, and default values can be set for attributes.
+*Attributes* provide a way to describe products and their characteristics through user-defined fields (for example, memory size, hard disk capacity, or energy star compliance).
+Attributes can be associated with various Commerce entities such as product categories and channels, and default values can be set for attributes.
 When attributes are associated with product categories or channels, products inherit those attributes and their default values.
 Attribute default values can be overridden at the individual product level, at the channel level, or in a catalog.

 For example, a typical television product might have the following attributes.